Late Breaking Abstracts

 - In cases where the abstract is NOT accepted, participants will be contacted promptly.
 Delegates will have the opportunity to attend the virtual congress or cancel their registration.

-- The Programme Committee reserves the right to shorten the abstract title to allow its publication in the Conference Programme and edit the content to remove acknowledgements and misspellings identified by the Programme Committee.
+- The Programme Committee reserves the right to shorten the abstract title to allow its publication in the Congress Programme and edit the content to remove acknowledgements and misspellings identified by the Programme Committee.

 - To avoid repetition, it is WMS policy not to select late breaking abstracts from industry sponsors who also have a symposium on the same topic.